kevinlekiller/amdctl/README.md

 This would be most AMD CPU's between 2007 and 2021.

 You can find your CPU family by typing `cat /proc/cpuinfo` in a terminal, the values there are in decimal.
 10h is equivalent to 16, 16h 22 for example.
+See https://en.wikipedia.org/wiki/List_of_AMD_CPU_microarchitectures for a table with all AMD CPU families.

 The program will check if your CPU is supported when run.